dufferzz/DFStonks/README.md

 Potential Todos:

 - Better random data - make yLow, yHigh, yOpen, yClose related
-- Fix dynamically added charts - only half(ish) working
-- Finish moving state to Redux
 - Add Express Endpoints to list all Socket Endpoints .. or on connect & update broadcast?
-- Improve the CSS & candlesticks.
-Maybe migrate everything to styled-components
 - Cron job / node-Scheduler to add prev values to database for default state init
-- Dropdown menu to change display options
+- Dropdown menu to change display options on graphs
+- Seperate page to list transaction history (saved via localstorage for now)

 Client runs on :3000